christophgil/ZIPsFS/README.md

 is appreciated.

 Initially, ZIPsFS reports an upper estimate of the expected file size.
-This breaks programs that need to know the file size such as /usr/bin/tail.
+This breaks programs that need to know the exact file size such as */usr/bin/tail*.

 How is this problem solved in the virtual file systems /proc annd /sys?
 Calling stat /proc/$$/environ.
 Consider